-When an employee of a Shared Drive group resigns, if the file is stored in My Drive of Google Workspace account, the admin of this group may have to spend time transferring the file ownership before the employee leaves to migrate Google Workspace to Google Workspace.
+When an employee of a Shared Drive group resigns, if the file is stored in the My Drive of Google Workspace account, the admin of this group may have to spend time transferring the file ownership before the employee leaves so as to migrate Google Workspace to Google Workspace.

-However, if files are stored in the Shared Drive of this Google Workspace account, the ownership of the files belongs to the group and company, so there is no need to specifically move the file ownership in Shared Drive.
+However, if files are stored in the Shared Drive of this Google Workspace account, the ownership of the files actually belongs to the group and company, so there is no need to specifically move the file ownership anymore.

 Why Migrate Shared Drive to Google Workspace?

-The Shared Drive in Google Workspace is designed to be a transparent file sharing and team collaboration solution for the team, group, corporation, and company.
+The Shared Drive in Google Workspace is designed to be a transparent file-sharing service and team collaboration solution for teams, groups, corporations, and companies.
 If files in the Shared Drive are no longer necessary for the team anymore, your team can migrate files from Shared Drive to Google Workspace My Drive to save the storage space of this Shared Drive.

-Besides, in a corporation or company, it is common for you to work on a different project with a different team at the same time, which means you are in more than one Shared Drive group with a single Google Workspace account.
-To improve the efficiency of both team works, you can migrate Shared Drive to another Google Workspace Shared Drive if your team is badly in need of the file without profit and benefit involved.
+Besides, in a corporation or company, it is common for you to work on different projects with different teams at the same time, which means you are in more than one Shared Drive group with a single Google Workspace account.
+To improve the efficiency of both teams, you can migrate Shared Drive to another Google Workspace Shared Drive if your team is badly in need of the file without profit and benefit involved.

 So, how to move Shared Drive to Google Workspace without manually downloading and uploading?
-Next, we are going to show you the top solutions of Google Shared Drive to Google Workspace migration which can help you migrate Google Shared Drive to Google Workspace quickly and safely without concern.
+Next, we are going to show you the top solutions for Google Shared Drive to Google Workspace business migration.

 Migrate Shared Drive to Google Workspace by Traditional Method

-Based on Google Drive, the Shared Drive (Team Drive) in Google Workspace allows you to directly migrate files from Shared Drive to Google Workspace My Drive and Shared Drive on its official website.
-And this simple method is even more convenient than using the “Shared with me” function since you don’t have to select account and permission of the shared files but just click “Move to”.
+The Shared Drive (Team Drive) in Google Workspace allows you to directly migrate files from Shared Drive to Google Workspace My Drive and Shared Drive on its official website.
+And this simple method is even more convenient than using the “Shared with me” function since you don’t have to select the account and permission of the shared files but just click “Move to”.